ryan-mcclue/musings/ble-embedded.md

 IMPORTANT: ALWAYS PROVIDE EXAMPLE!

+TODO: is something like SerialStudio necessary for visualisation?
+Could not live stream gnuplot?

+TODO: domestica course on creative coding

 TODO: Hackaday for project inspiration

 Marketing refers to some MCU work as physical computing

-TODO: investigate both github and gists: https://github.com/BobBurns
+TODO: investigate both AVR github and gists: https://github.com/BobBurns

 CFFI to create a python interface for C for something say like a console session?